Trump says Ukraine peace talks ‘very close’ after Florida meeting with Zelenskyy

 Libya, despite years of political turbulence, remains an energy giant.
 The country holds the largest proven oil reserves in Africa and significant untapped gas potential — resources that could transform both its domestic economy and regional energy architecture.
 At a time when Africa is working to integrate its energy markets and Europe seeks to diversify supply routes, Tripoli is using this platform to signal readiness for renewed cooperation and long-term investment.

 What makes this gathering unique is the united presence of Libya’s leading institutions alongside delegations from across Africa, the Middle East, Europe, and global financial organisations.
-Their focus is clear: evaluating whether Libya can translate its natural wealth into modernised infrastructure, reliable export corridors, and stable partnerships capable of supporting Africa’s broader energy ambitions.
+Their aim is to evaluate whether Libya can translate its natural wealth into modernised infrastructure, reliable export corridors, and stable partnerships capable of supporting Africa’s broader energy ambitions.

 Expectations are high.
 Many anticipate that the discussions underway may lead to new exploration deals, technology transfers, and investment commitments that bolster Africa’s collective energy security.
 For Libya, tangible outcomes here could mark a turning point — reaffirming its position as a central player in both African and Mediterranean energy networks.